California Safe Soil Healthy Soil. Healthy Plants.

 The Beginning of a 3 Year Almond Trial

 Thursday, April 07, 2016

 Last week we started our most in-depth trial to date – a three year study of almond trees.
 Over the next three years we will be working with Dr. Edwin Lewis and his team at UC Davis to analyze the effects that our liquid fertilizer, Harvest-to-Harvest, has on almond trees.
-The specific objectives of this trial are to see if composted food waste and food hydrolysate can increase soil carbon stocks; how these nutrient sources differ in their ability to provide plant nutrition and increase growth; how they differ in their potential for nitrate leaching, especially in comparison to chemical fertilizer; and what changes these products cause in soil biological communities.
+The specific objectives of this trial are to see if composted food scraps and food hydrolysate can increase soil carbon stocks; how these nutrient sources differ in their ability to provide plant nutrition and increase growth; how they differ in their potential for nitrate leaching, especially in comparison to chemical fertilizer; and what changes these products cause in soil biological communities.

 To begin the trial, Amanda Hodson, a Project Scientist in Agroecology at UC Davis, a few volunteers from Dr. Edwin Lewis’ lab, some employees who work on the research site and myself went to our research plot on the outskirts of the UC Davis Campus to plant the almond trees.
 It was a beautiful spring day with a slight breeze – the perfect tree planting conditions.
 Bryan, the site manager, had prepared the field by disking the land and constructing the berms for our young almond trees.
 The field had been fallow for the last 5 years, so the soil necessitated a bit of work before we could plant.

 We began by laying out the individual trees in their specific locations, 2 nonpareils alternating with 1 pollinator.
 In total, we had 86 nonpareil almonds on Krymsky rootstock and 2 pollinator varieties – 86 Monterey on Krymsky and 86 Wood Colony on Krymsky.